abbeycameron/abbey-onboarding/README.md

 **Abbey's Onboarding Project**

-An interactive park map that allows you to save locations you have visited, and take notes on them.
+An interactive park map that allows you to check off locations you have visited, and take notes on them.